hadarisas/Anomaly_detection_system/README.md

 ## TODO

-- [ ] Enhace Dashboard with more visualizations
+- [x] Add a Database to store logs and anomalies
-- [ ] Add a Database to store logs and anomalies
+- [x] Enhace Dashboard with more visualizations
 - [ ] Add authentication and authorization
 - [ ] Add logs auto collection from HDFS (through a script)